-Major terror attack planned on Republic Day averted, J&K Police busts Jaish module
+Police bust Jaish module in Srinagar planning terror attack on Republic Day, 5 nabbed

-New Delhi, Jan 16: Ahead of Republic day, the Jammu and Kashmir Police on Thursday nabbed two terrorists and averted major terror attack planned on January 26 and worked out two earlier grenade attacks.
+New Delhi, Jan 16: Ahead of Republic day, the Jammu and Kashmir Police on Thursday nabbed three terrorists and averted major terror attack planned on January 26 and worked out two earlier grenade attacks.

 "In a major success, the Srinagar Police busts Jaish Module.
 Two grenade blasts in Hazratbal area worked out.
 Major attack averted ahead of Republic Day," Jammu and Kashmir Police said in a tweet.